 Fires are a major threat in New York City.
 Small, cramped apartments can cause a fire to spread quite easily, leaving your home in ruins and your body at risk of significant burns.
 The injuries caused by fires are extraordinarily serious, and if that fire was not your fault, you shouldn’t be the one to pay for your expensive medical bills.

-Our burn injury attorneys at Morgan & Morgan’s office in New York understand not only the severity of your injuries but the specifics of NY law, allowing us to investigate and create your case while you focus on recovery.
+Our burn injury attorneys at Morgan & Morgan New York, PLLC’s office in New York understand not only the severity of your injuries but the specifics of NY law, allowing us to investigate and create your case while you focus on recovery.

 Although prior results cannot guarantee future outcome, our attorneys nationwide have recovered compensation for our clients’ burn injuries, helping them pay for their treatments and return to their previous quality of life.